Perry-Pedrosa/RASanalysis/README.md

 *H0* - **A RAS of *x* will lead to a successful NFL career**

 *H1* - **RAS doesnt not affect the career success of an NFL Player**

+It is to be noted Kent has never stipulated a high score will lead to a successful career.
+The NFL has a lot of variables so isolating them to minimise the impact on the model(s) will be paramount.

+##Scope